More retirement-related regulatory news for plan sponsors, including links to detailed information.

 • Weaknesses in the format

-Plan asset categories break out plan assets differently from the investment industry, and provide little insight into plan investments, their structure, or the level of associated risk.
+Plan asset categories break out plan assets differently from the investment industry, and provide little insight into plan investments, their structures, or the levels of associated risk.
 In particular, the majority of respondents indicated that the “other” plan asset category in the form is too broad because it can include many disparate types of investments.
 Respondents also indicated challenges in identifying the underlying holdings of plan assets invested in indirect investments.

 • Challenges in finding key information

-The form lacks detailed information on plan investments because there is no structured, data-searchable format for attachments to the form and the filing requirements on plan investments is limited for small plans, which have less than 100 participants.
+The form lacks detailed information on plan investments because there is no structured, data-searchable format for attachments to the form and the filing requirements on plan investments are limited for small plans, which have less than 100 participants.

 • Inconsistent data